mahendrapaipuri/ceems/website/docs/configuration/config-reference.md

   [ <tls_config> ]

 # List of headers that will be passed in the API requests to the server.
-# Authentication related headers may be configured in this section.
-Header name
+# Authentication-related headers may be configured in this section.
+The header name
-# must be configured as key and header value supports three different types of
+# must be configured as a key, and the header value supports three different types of
-# headers: values, secrets and files.
+# headers: values, secrets, and files.
 #
-# The difference between values and secrets is that secret will be redacted
+# The difference between values and secrets is that secrets will be redacted
-# in server logs where as values will be emitted in the logs.
+# in server logs, whereas values will be emitted in the logs.
 #
 # Values are regular headers with values, secrets are headers that pass secret
-# information like tokens and files pass the file content in the headers.
+# information like tokens, and files pass the file content in the headers.
 #
 http_headers:
   [ <http_headers_config> ]